MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 ### Other identity management scenarios

 The connector can be used for other specific identity management scenarios involving create, read, update and delete of user, group and contact objects in Microsoft Entra ID, beyond user and group synchronization to Microsoft Entra ID.
-When evaluating potential scenarios, please keep in mind: this connector can't be operated in a scenario, which would result in a data flow overlap, actual or potential synchronization conflict with a Microsoft Entra Connect deployment.
+When evaluating potential scenarios, keep in mind that this connector can't be operated in a scenario, which would result in a data flow overlap, actual or potential synchronization conflict with a Microsoft Entra Connect deployment.
 [Microsoft Entra Connect](https://www.microsoft.com/en-us/download/details.aspx?id=47594) is the recommended approach to integrate on-premises directories with Microsoft Entra ID, by synchronizing users and groups from on-premises directories to Microsoft Entra ID.
 Microsoft Entra Connect has many more synchronization features and enables scenarios such as password and device writeback, which aren't possible for objects created by MIM.
 If data is being brought into AD DS, for example, ensure that it's excluded from Microsoft Entra Connect attempting to match those objects back to the Microsoft Entra directory.
 Nor can this connector be used to make changes to Microsoft Entra objects, which were created by Microsoft Entra Connect.